mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   star among others, and in boundless space there are many solar systems.
 No sun or star can be called the center of the universe, because all positions are relative.

+## Galileo

+* Already as a young man Galileo had begun to criticize the still dominant physics of Aristotle, not, like Bruno, on the basis of Neoplatonic metaphysics, but as a result of observation and experiment.
+* On its own, Galileo's work in mechanics would entitle him to a place among the great scientists, and he also made important discoveries in hydrostatics.
+But it was his research into astronomy that brought him fame and tribulation.
+Using the newly invented telescope, which he himself substantially improved, he was able to observe four moons of Jupiter.
+He discovered the mountains of the moon and the variable spots on the sun;
+  discoveries which showed that the heavenly bodies were not, as Aristotle thought, made out of a uniform crystalline quintessence, but consisted of the same sort of material as our own earth.
+* Shortly afterwards, Galileo observed that the planet Venus wen through phases similar to the phases of the moon.
+This could only be explained, he concluded, if Venus was orbiting the sun and not the earth: it provided a powerful argument in favor of the Copernican hypothesis.
+The discovery of the moons that revolved around Jupiter in its planetary orbit had already disposed of one the strongest arguments urged against heliocentrism, namely that the moon would only be able to orbit the earth if the earth itself was stationary.
+* Galileo was advised by the Church not to hold heretical opinions.
+While Galileo's writings were not condemned, he was silenced for several years.
+* In 1632 Galileo published, with the approval of the papal censor, *Dialogue on the two chief world systems*.
+In the book one character, Salviati, presents the Copernican system, and another, Simplicius, defends the traditional one.
+‘Simplicius’ was an appropriate name for the defender of Aristatelianism, since it had been borne by the greatest of Aristotle's Greek commentators.
+However, it could also be interpreted as meaning ‘simpleton’ and the pope was furious when he found some of his own words placed in the month of Simplicius.
+He concluded that Galileo had presented the Copernican system in a more favorable light than its opponent, and had therefore deviated from the terms of his license to publish.
+In 1633 Galileo was summoned to Rome, tried by the Inquisition, and under the threat of torture forced to abjure heliocentrism.
+He was condemned to life imprisonment, a sentence that he served out until dis death in 1642, in confinement in the houses of distinguished friends and eventually in his own home at Bellosguardo outside Florence.
+* Galileo was treated more humanely than Bruno and many another prisoner of the Inquisition, but the evil effects of his condemnation were felt throughout Europe.
+Scientific investigation in Italy went into decline.
+  When in 1992 Pope John Paul II publicly acknowledged the injustice the Church had done to Galileo, the apology came 350 years too late.